bill502/Spreadsheet-simplified/README.md

      - startCommand: node server/index.js
      - plan: starter, region: singapore
      - disk: /data (5GB) mounted for the SQLite file
-4) No env vars required; the server uses PORT from the platform and defaults DATABASE_URL to /data/app.db in production
+4) No env vars required; the server uses PORT from the platform and defaults DATABASE_URL to /data/app.db in production.
+On first boot, it will bootstrap by copying ./data/app.db or ./seed/app.db into /data/app.db if none exists.

 Option B — manual Web Service
 1) Create a new Web Service from this repo
 2) Build Command: npm install
 3) Start Command: node server/index.js
 4) Add a persistent disk mounted at /data (>=5GB)
-5) (Optional) Set DATABASE_URL=/data/app.db (defaults to this in production)
+5) (Optional) Set DATABASE_URL=/data/app.db (defaults to this in production).
+The server will copy ./data/app.db or ./seed/app.db into /data/app.db on first boot if the file is missing.

 Deployment (Railway)
 1) Create a new project → Deploy from GitHub